idanorenn/Starfish-Object-detection/README.md

 ### Model

-We fine-tuned the pretrained model Yolov10, implemented by ultralytics [Yolov10](https://github.com/THU-MIG/yolov10)
+We fine-tuned the pretrained model Yolov10, implemented by ultralytics.
+We used Optuna for finding the best hyper-parameters.
+[Yolov10](https://github.com/THU-MIG/yolov10)

 ### Results

 ![image](https://github.com/idanorenn/Starfish-Object-detection/blob/main/results/fitness%20vs%20epoch%20sizes.png)

-## Execute
+## installation

 To get started, you need to install the required libraries: